 Whole class novels should not make up your entire English curriculum, as students benefit from a variety of instructional methods and working in small groups with other students, but whole class novels are still beneficial for today’s students.
 There are many benefits of using whole class novels with students as long as they do not make up the majority of your ELA program.
 I love using this unit to structure my whole class novels.

 Here are some reasons students benefit from whole class novels.

 - Shared Experiences – Since the entire class is reading the same novel it creates a shared experience for all students.
 This shared experience helps to build a sense of community and helps get students engaged and excited about reading.

-- Increased Vocabulary – As the novel is read together and out loud the teacher can pause and explain any new words that might come up.
+- Increased Vocabulary – Reading whole class novels together and out loud, the teacher can pause and explain any new words that might come up.
 As new words are encountered in the text, students can learn how to use them in context.

 - Critical Thinking – Students can learn to dig deep and explore the novel’s themes, characters, and plot.

 - Exposure to Different Perspectives – Whole class novels can show students different perspectives and experiences, which helps them learn to see the world from different points of view.